What To Expect At Wilmont

 Worship Time For Our Kids

-- All of our children’s workers have passed strict background checks and have been cleared to work with children.
+- All of our children’s workers have passed strict background checks and reference screenings and have been cleared to work with children.
 You are welcome to observe your children in worship.
 Just let an usher, children’s worker, or staff member know your desire.
 You will be accompanied by a member of our safety team while you are in the worship area with the children.

 - Please bring anything the children's workers may need to help care for your child including diapers, bottles/food, allergy information, contact information for a parent or guardian, and an extra set of clothes (for those unanticipated accidents).
 Please do not bring baby monitors or other electronics.
-If the need arises, our workers will text you in the worship services.
+If the need arises, our workers will text you in the worship service.

 Will Someone Contact Me?